All Products

 Step 2: Configure VSFTP

-1. Run the following commands to create a dedicated FTP user.
+1. Create a dedicated FTP user.

 sudo useradd -m -s /bin/bash ftpuser # Create a user and automatically generate a home directory